TanmayAggarwal87/Web-dev-projects/README.md

 Welcome to my collection of basic web development projects!
 This repository showcases the fundamental projects I created as part of my journey to learn HTML, CSS, and JavaScript.
 Each project demonstrates key concepts and practices in web development, serving as a foundation for my skills.

 ## Projects Included
+- **Amazon UI Clone:An Amazon UI clone that allows users to add items to a cart and simulate placing an order.
+This project focuses on UI design and interaction.
 - **Calculator**: A simple calculator that performs basic arithmetic operations.
 - **Background Hover Transition**: A demonstration of CSS transitions to create smooth background changes on hover.
 - **Dark Mode Toggle Button**: A toggle button that switches the website theme between light and dark modes.